jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/SmallAngleDiffraction.rst

 **Flat background**

-**Power law scatter (I = G \* Q\ :sup:`P`)**
+**One Unified level (Guinier + Power law)**

 **Up to 6 peaks**

 Each peak can have one of many different shapes – Gauss, Lorenz, Pseudo-Voigt, Gumbel, Pearson-VII, modified Gauss, Lorenz-Squared, or Skewed Normal.
 Peaks can also represent Percus-Yevick S(q) structure factor and Percus-Yevic S(\ *q*) multiplied by Sphere F(\ *q*).
 Please note, that you should use **only** the shapes which are meaningful for your problem and you can justify.
 For example the S(q) and S(q)F(q) may be real challenge to justify inmost cases.
 I needed them for *very* specific case.

 Some first have 3 parameters – prefactor (~intensity), position (NOTE: using Q units) and width (in Q units).
 Some have one more parameter which controls the tail height or some other shape features.
 Note, that for Pseudo-Voigt when eta = 0 the shape is Gauss and eta=1 the shape is Lorenzian.

 The tool will manage slit-smeared data (USAXS data).
 There are few more details *very* important for slit-smeared data:

 It is very useful to use experimental data which extend significantly beyond to slit length.
 If the data to less than slit length are used, it is important to model peaks which extend to Q positions smaller than slit length.
 If you see ripples (caused by slit smearing very narrow peaks), you can use “Oversample” checkbox – but that will increase the calculation time by about 5x.

 The structure peak position ratios are collected from:

 *Block copolymers: synthetic strategies, Physical properties and applications*, Hadjichrististidis, Pispas, Floudas, Willey & sons, 2003, chapter 19, pg 347.

 Use of the tool: